 A guy spent $300 on a portray at a thrift sale.
 It will be well worth tens of millions

 Stapleton stated that he spent 230 British pounds ($293), despite believing it to be faux because he “cherished the photograph,” SWNS reviews.
-Acting on a whim, Stapleton took it Brighton and Hove Auction House, where he received the doubtlessly desirable information.
+Acting on a whim, Stapleton took it to Brighton and Hove Auction House, where he received the doubtlessly desirable information.

 “It is so exciting – certainly one of our ordinary customers came into the public sale house with what he felt turned into a photograph that had Picasso on it – he didn’t understand that it was something special,” Brighton and Hove Auctions preferred supervisor Rosie May said in comments acquired using SWNS.